markbrown4/yellowshoe/source/cv.md

 My last role was with [Inspire9 Development](http://development.inspire9.com/), a development agency that worked with early-stage startups and bootstrapped their own app for managing co-working spaces called [Tribes](http://www.pageuppeople.com/).
 I also worked with [Adioso](http://www.adioso.com/) for two years and [PageUp People](http://www.pageuppeople.com/) for four years - the leading Australian talent management software provider.
 I have been working on the web professionally for over <script>document.write(new Date().getFullYear() - 2006)</script> years.

-I build working software with simple readable code that's well tested and produce engaging user interfaces.
+I build working software with simple readable code that's well tested.

 I'm also an author of Sitepoint's [JavaScript channel](https://www.sitepoint.com/author/mbrown/).